-Recommendation: Chemistry 112 and Foundations of Mathematics 11 with a recommendation that students have a mark of 70% or above in each recommendation.
+Recommendation: Chemistry 112 and Foundations of Mathematics 110, each with a have a mark of 70% or greater.

 Chemistry 122 builds on and is a continuation of Chemistry 112.
 Topics to be discussed include: thermo chemistry, reaction rates, chemical equilibrium, chemical bonding, organic chemistry, and acid-base chemistry.
 Chemistry is a required course for most post-secondary courses in science.